 - The name, address, telephone number and email address of the chapter alumni/ae advisor(s), as well as a signed written statement from this person of a willingness to serve in this capacity.

 II.
 Formal Application from a Group of Students

 If the request is being made by a group of students currently enrolled, the interested students must notify the Department of Student Activities through the Assistant Director of Greek Life of their desire to charter a fraternity/sorority.

 - If the interest group has a particular inter/national fraternity/sorority they want to affiliate with, the interest group will provide the name of the National fraternity/sorority to the Assistant Director of Greek Life.

 - The Assistant Director of Student Involvement for Fraternity and Sorority Life will contact the National fraternity/sorority to see what the interest of the inter/national Organization is in expanding to Baylor University.

 - If the inter/national fraternity/sorority is interested in Baylor University, then the Expansion Policy will be sent to the inter/national Headquarters for their review and subsequent application.

 - All aforementioned requirements are applicable once the steps above are completed.

 This policy provides students, alumni group/graduate chapter members, and inter/national offices with information relating to reactivation of a previously chartered Greek-letter organization.

-- Before initiating contact with potential new members, students and/or members of an alumni group/graduate chapter or national organization wishing to reactivate an organization will contact the Department of Student Activities through the Assistant Director of Greek Life.
+- Before initiating contact with potential new members, students and/or members of an alumni group/graduate chapter or national organization wishing to reactivate an organization will contact the Department of Student Activities through the Assistant Director of Student Involvement for Fraternity and Sorority Life.

 - In the case that a chapter was expelled or dissolved due to judicial or disciplinary action, the chapter must also have completed all necessary sanctions previously required by the national organization, Baylor University, or any governing entity.